mindvalley/tf-module-pgbouncer-mig/README.md

 Terraform module to create following resources:
 * MIG with regional distribution & healthcheck
 * Internal load balancer to distribute traffic among the instances
-* Vault secret injection using GCP Authentication (requires a existing Vault server with GCP Auth enabled)
+* Vault secret injection using GCP Authentication (requires an existing Vault server with GCP Auth enabled)

 ## Compatibility
 This module is meant for use with Terraform 0.13.
 If you haven't